Everest Base Camp Trek - 12 Days

 Other expenses

-• Excess luggage charges for an extra porter to carry extra luggage, and also any extra cost charged by the airline for extra luggage.
-(A porter carries 20 kg in a standard package with 10 kg per person, as he carries for two people, but in a luxury package, you are provided with a porter each for a 20 kg weight limit, and for a budget package, no porter is provided, only a guide who cannot carry loads for you.)
+• Excess luggage charges for an extra porter to carry extra luggage and also any extra cost charged by the airline for extra luggage.
+(A porter carries 20 kg in standard package with 10 kg per person, as he carries for two people but in luxury package you are provide with a porter each for a 20 kg weight limit, and for budget package no porter is provided, only a guide who cannot carry loads for you.)

 • Additional costs due to delays caused by circumstances out of our control, like landslides, unfavourable weather, itinerary modification due to safety concerns, illness, changes in government policies, strikes, etc.